achristen/Flir-Public-Format/README.md

 purpose: reads multiple FLIR Public Format files from FLIR thermal cameras stored in the same directory and creates a sequence

 option
-*   step : if set to a value y > 1, only every yth image will be read
+*   step : if set to a value y > 1, only every y-th image will be read
-          default: all files will be read

 output: structure with the following tags: